Launch an FTP site on Windows Server (Intra)

-- The contents of this page have been newly re-created on this page.
+- The content of this page has been reworked in this page .

-The contents introduced here assume the following conditions.
+The contents introduced here are premised on the following conditions.

 - Basic authentication only